Local Regulations

 City Requirements

-- Business License: All cleaning services must obtain a valid business license from the city council.
+- Licensing: Property management cleaning companies must possess a valid business license issued by the city.

-- Health and Safety Codes: Compliance with local health and safety regulations is mandatory for all cleaning operations.
+- Health and Safety Codes: Compliance with local health and safety codes is mandatory, including proper sanitation practices.

 State Requirements